 Request A Payment Plan

 Happy news!
 As of 2020 I now accept credit card payments for Birth Clients only!
-You pay with your visa, mastercard or other directly from your invoice online.
+You pay with your visa, mastercard etc. online.
 (Also, many credit cards also now offer their own payment plan options to help pay it off faster).

 When you really value something, you’ll find there are so many simple ways to rustle up extra cash.
 The following are just a few creative ideas, to get you thinking: sell that unused item that taking up room in your home; buy maternity clothing/nursery furniture/baby clothes used or get it free on your local buy nothing group then put aside what you saved; cancel your unused gym membership; avoid spending money on baby items that you really won’t need the first year (ask your friends what those are 😉 )